slimgroup/ConstrainedFWIExamples/README.md

 # Content

+This repository currently contains two  notebooks

+## 01_const_fwi_judi.ipynb

+This notebook implements FWI with TV constraints and box constraints with the projectd quasi-Newton method.
+In this example, we highlight the use of constraints for a very simple transmission example with a squared perturation on the middle.
+This example is using [JUDI](https://github.com/slimgroup/JUDI.jl) as the framework for wave propagation and inversion where the wave-propagators are implemented using [Devito](https://github.com/devitocodes/devito).
+This tutorial demonstrates that our constraints framework  [SetIntersectionProjection](https://github.com/slimgroup/SetIntersectionProjection.jl) provides better result than standard FWI while never requiring any additional PDE solves (function and/or gradient evaluation).

+## 02_constr_fwi_jetpack.ipynb
-This repository currently contains a single notebooks `notboks/01_fwi_L2_constraints.ipynb` that implements FWI with TV constraints and box constraints with the projectd quasi-Newton method.
+This notebook implements FWI with TV constraints and box constraints with the projectd quasi-Newton method.
 This notebook is an adaptation of an FWI [example](https://github.com/ChevronETC/Examples/blob/main/50_fwi/01_fwi_L2.ipynb) using an open-source framework for wave propagation and inversion.
 The original example does not implement constraints and use a standard L-BFGS solver.
 In the example here, we show how to use out constraints framework, [SetIntersectionProjection](https://github.com/slimgroup/SetIntersectionProjection.jl), to setup constraints for FWI.

 The major advantages of our constraints frameowrk is that, unlike standard optimization packages, are: